wahyusutejo1986/bimtek/README.md

 ### Server Management (Ubuntu/Linux)

-After automated deployment, use the maintenance script:
+After enterprise deployment, use the maintenance script for system administration:

 ```bash
 # Download maintenance script (if not already deployed)